Preacher Roe Park

 Quick Facts:

-The pitcher Preacher Roe, who was most famous as a member of the Dodgers during their pennant runs in the late 1940s and early 1950s, was born in Ash Flat, Ark., 18 miles east of Salem on Route 62.
-As of 2008 (yes, he was still alive at this writing), he lived about 25 miles north of Salem, in West Plains, Mo.
+The pitcher Preacher Roe, who was most famous as a member of the Dodgers during their pennant runs in the late 1940s and early 1950s (and for admitting to throwing the outlawed spitball in an interview after his career ended), was born in Ash Flat, Ark., 18 miles east of Salem on Route 62.
+As of 2008 (yes, he was still alive when I saw the field; he died about three months later, at age 92), he lived about 25 miles north of Salem, in West Plains, Mo.

 Return to the Other Baseball Sites page